Farzan-I/Farzan-CV/README.md

 - Pair program on a regular basis, using the pomodoro technique to schedule breaks and maximise efficiency
 - Learnt various computer based languages such as Ruby and JavaScript.
 Full list can be found under tech skills

-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problem solve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

 ### London Metropolitan University (Sep 2010 to Jul 2014)
 **Business Management BA**
 - First class with honours degree